Bollywood Producer Chanda Patel Becomes First Indian Producer to Meet Errol Musk in Delhi - www.lokmattimes.com

 Bollywood Producer Chanda Patel Becomes First Indian Producer to Meet Errol Musk in Delhi

-PNN New Delhi [India], June 3: In a landmark moment for Indian cinema, Bollywood producer Chanda Patel, who ...
+New Delhi [India], June 3: In a landmark moment for Indian cinema, Bollywood producer Chanda Patel, who recently returned ...

 New Delhi [India], June 3: In a landmark moment for Indian cinema, Bollywood producer Chanda Patel, who recently returned from the prestigious 78th Cannes International Film Festival, achieved yet another milestone by becoming the first Indian film producer to meet Errol Musk, father of tech billionaire Elon Musk.
 The high-profile meeting took place at the iconic Taj Hotel in Delhi, where the two engaged in an insightful discussion centered around the Indian film industry, Bollywood's global potential, and future opportunities for international collaboration.